Willie Degel

-William Jack Degel (born September 1, 1967) is an American restaurateur, and television personality.
+Willie "The Beast of the East" Degel (born William Jack Degel on September 1, 1967) is an American restaurateur, television personality and convicted felon.
 He is the founder and CEO of Uncle Jack's Steakhouse chain in New York City.
-He is best known as the host of Restaurant Stakeout, a reality television show on the Food Network.
+He is best known as the host of Restaurant Stakeout, a reality television show on the Food Network, and as a judge on Food Fortunes, a food business Shark Tank ripoff reality television show on the Food Network that was cancelled after one season.

 Early life

 Degel was born and grew up in Queens, New York.
 He is the youngest of four brothers.

 Criminal record

 At the age of 23, Degel and a friend, Austin Offen, reportedly harassed employees at a White Castle on Northern Blvd. in Bayside, Queens.
 An off-duty police officer, Edwin Buskirk, and a security guard attempted to intervene.
 Degel held back the security guard while Offen battered Buskirk.
 Officer Buskirk suffered fractures to his nose and his left eye socket.
 Offen and Degel were arrested, indicted for assault, and pleaded guilty to reduced charges: Offen to attempted assault, a felony, and Degel to third-degree assault, a misdemeanor.
 Offen received five years' probation and Degel got a conditional discharge.
 Officer Buskirk required facial surgery.

 At the age of 27, Degel was convicted of credit card fraud.
 He was sentenced to five years in prison, but was released after six months after a plea deal.
 His witness testimony against his co-conspirators helped the government prosecution leading to their incarceration, including Gambino crime family mobster Louis Ferrante.
 In 2005, he was named one of Crain's "40 under 40" entrepreneurs in New York City.